What Is Real Property?

 Who is responsible for Payment of personal property tax?

 Georgia Tax Law (O.C.G.A 48-5) specifies that the owner of the personal property (i.e. business assets/inventory, planes, boats and watercraft) on January 1 of the tax year is responsible for the full year’s property tax regardless of subsequent sale, amount of usage or change of location.
-If the personal property was sold or relocated out of county prior to January 1, notification must be sent to the tax assessors’ office for removal from the digest.
-The Tax Assessors’ Office will require documentation (i.e. bill of sale, taxes paid receipt of current county, notarized affidavit attesting to location) before removing the account in Hall County.
+If the personal property was sold or relocated out of county prior to January 1, notification must be sent to the Board of Assessors’ Office for removal from the digest.
+The Board of Assessors’ Office will require documentation (i.e. bill of sale, taxes paid receipt of current county, notarized affidavit attesting to location) before removing the account in Hall County.